phanect/typescript-yield/README.md

 var a: boolean = yield(foo(true), resume());
 ```

+See `make example-fix-yield`.

 ### Definition file preparation
 - find all callback and promise async functions
 - refactor callback param value to be function's return value
 - refactor promise generic type to be function's return value

 ### Limitations
-- dont use yield anywhere else in the codebase! (like strings)
+- dont use "yield" anywhere else in the codebase! (like strings)

+### TODO
+- rewrite to jsfmt?